 GeneCards Summary for CD274 Gene

 CD274 (CD274 Molecule) is a Protein Coding gene.
-Diseases associated with CD274 include Lymphoepithelioma-Like Carcinoma and Scrotum Paget's Disease.
-Among its related pathways are T Cell Co-Signaling Pathway: Ligand-Receptor Interactions and CD28 co-stimulation.
+Diseases associated with CD274 include Scrotum Paget's Disease and Lymphoepithelioma-Like Carcinoma.
+Among its related pathways are Immune System and IgA-Producing B Cells in the Intestine.
 An important paralog of this gene is PDCD1LG2.

 UniProtKB/Swiss-Prot for CD274 Gene

 Involved in the costimulatory signal, essential for T-cell proliferation and production of IL10 and IFNG, in an IL2-dependent and a PDCD1-independent manner.
 Interaction with PDCD1 inhibits T-cell proliferation and cytokine production.